giganiga/AAPBuilder/README.md

-this is my poorly written garbage project with full of bugs that i made years ago. just wanted to share cuz why not and you can abuse it however you want.
+this is my poorly written garbage project with full of bugs that i made years ago. you can edit and abuse however you want if you can fix it lmao.

 edit: i dont take any responsbility for your actions.